cabloy/zova/zova-docs/guide/techniques/router/route-params.md

 # Route Params

-Cabloy-Front enhances route `Params` and provides Typescript typing support
+Zova enhances route `Params` and provides Typescript typing support

 We still use the page component `user` to fully demonstrate how to define and use typed `Params`